vechiato/vechiato.github.io/content/post/Book Get Better at Flatter.md

 ---
 author: "Marcus Vechiato"
-title: "Insights from Get Better at Flatter"
+title: "Insights from Get Better at Flatter: A Guide to Shaping and Leading Organizations with Less Hierarchy"
 date: "2025-07-29"
 thumbnail: "/obsidian/book_get_better_at_flatter.png"
 publish: true